NaHenn/gclc/README.md

 # GCLC

-This repository contains the source code for the GCLC method introduced in "Training an Artificial Neural Network for Function Approximation with Gradient and Coarse-Level Correction Schemes" by N. Vater, A. Borzí
+This repository contains the source code for the GCLC method introduced in "Training an Artificial Neural Network with
+Gradient and Coarse-Level Correction Schemes" by N. Vater, A. Borzí

 ## Datasets